mongodb/docs-realm/source/includes/destructive-schema-change-app-update.rst

    After a breaking schema change:

    - All clients must perform a client reset.
-   - Clients that use models destructively affected by the schema change must update local object models.
+   - You must update client models affected by the breaking schema change.